 Joy Studer says her favorite part of being a Missioner is that since the first time she saw the program she knew it could save the church and the world, and that even being a small part of sharing that gift has been such an honor and grown her own relationship with God along the way.
 Joy continued, “What suprised me while being a Missioner this past year is how many wonderful relationships and connections I’ve made with people along the way.”

-Moving forward, The Godly Play Foundation hopes to call and train its next class of Missioners in the Fall of 2019 to continue planting seeds and tending when needed.
+Moving forward, The Godly Play Foundation hopes to call and train its next class of Missioners in the Winter of 2020 to continue planting seeds and tending when needed.

 The eighth Godly Play Conference to be held in North America will be a time for everyone – from experienced trainers to curious newcomers – to deepen understanding of the art and practice of Godly Play in North America and around the world.
 The conference will be held June 20-22, 2019 at the Sheraton Hotel, amid the extraordinary hospitality, rugged beauty and playful environment of St. John’s, Newfoundland – the easternmost city in Canada.